thewheat/covidbn-resources/Readme.md

 ## Recent/Current Highlights

+**Closure of Vaccination Centre at the Community Hall, Temburong District** (Source: [MoH Press Release on 10th June 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1275))
+- Closure of the Vaccination Centre at the Community Hall, Temburong District will commence on Monday, 13 June 2022
+- The COVID-19 Vaccination Program for the residents of the Temburong District will be continued at the Pengiran Isteri Hajjah Mariam Hospital, Temburong starting Monday, 13 Zulkaedah 1443 / 13 June 2022
+- The public is advised to make reservations in advance to get the COVID-19 vaccination at the aforementioned health facility during its operational hours:
+   - Monday - Thursday & Saturday:
+      - 08:15 am – 12:00 pm
+      - 1:00 pm – 3:30 pm

+* * *

+**Random Selection for RT-PCR laboratory tests** (Source: [MoH Press Release on 10th June 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1272))

+- Furthermore, The Ministry of Health would like to inform the public that as part of the ongoing monitoring and surveillance measures against respiratory infections including COVID-19 that occur in the country, the Ministry will randomly invite patients that is being treated in flu clinics especially those with Influenza-like illness (ILI) to undergo RT-PCR laboratory test
+- In addition, COVID-19 positive cases through ART reported in the BruHealth app will also be randomly contacted by the Ministry of Health to undergo RT-PCR laboratory testing.
+- This measure will enable the Ministry to obtain information on the type of infection that occurs.
+If the virus detected is the SARS-CoV-2 virus, genome sequencing tests will also be performed to identify the variants present in the country.
+- The public who are invited to undergo swab test for surveillance purposes are welcome to take part in the initiative to enable the ministry to continue to conduct quality surveillance activities for the safety and well-being of the people and residents of this country.

+* * *

+**Closure of Community Isolation Center (CIC) and Community Isolation Center (CIC) and Brunei Covid-19 Airlab BRIDEX Jerudong (BCAL)** (Source: [MoH Press Release on 4th June 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1270))

+- Community Isolation Center (CIC) located at the National Youth Service Program Training Camp (PKBN), Temburong and Brunei Covid-19 Airlab BRIDEX Jerudong (BCAL) will both be officially closed starting Monday, 06 June 2022 and on Wednesday, 15 June 2022 respectively.
+Meanwhile, sample analysis for RT-PCR SARS-C0V-2 tests will be tested by the National Virology Reference Laboratory, Kampong Sumbiling.

+* * *

+* **Closure of COVID Holding Area Tutong** (Source: [MoH Press Release on 2nd June 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1268)

+- The Ministry of Health would like to inform the public that considering the number of daily COVID-19 cases in the country continues to be at a stable and controlled level, especially for individuals who require hospital treatment in categories 4 and 5, COVID Holding Area Tutong (CHAT) will officially close on 2 June 2022.

+* * *

 **Ending of Early Endemic Phase** (Source: [GOV.BN Telegram Post on 24th May 2022](https://t.me/govbnofficial/5960))

 - Early Endemic Phase will cease after 31st May 2022